fyzanshaik/linklens-extension/README.md

 ### From Source (Developer Mode)

-1.  **Download or Clone:** Get the latest version of the code from this repository.
+1.  **Download or Clone:** Get the latest version of the code from this repository: `https://github.com/fyzanshaik/glimpse`
 2.  **Open Chrome Extensions:** Navigate to `chrome://extensions/` in your browser.
 3.  **Enable Developer Mode:** Find the "Developer mode" toggle in the top-right corner and turn it on.
 4.  **Load the Extension:** Click the "Load unpacked" button and select the folder containing the Glimpse source code.